 Read on any topic you want*.

-The prize is a an exclusive Extreme Book Nerd travel blanket.
+The prize is a an exclusive Extreme Book Nerd Hoodie.

 * Some format and reading-level restrictions apply